Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Step 2: Grind the raw fat

-Next, add the chopped and trim raw fat to a food processor and let it go until it resembles ground beef.
+Next, add the chopped and trim raw fat to a food processor and blend until it resembles ground beef.
 This step is such a game-changer!
 The smaller pieces will render down faster and cleaner than large chunks.
+If you don’t have a food processor, that’s okay!
+Just chop it up as finely as possible with a knife.

 Raw suet freshly blended in a food processor